fourdim/seed-emulator/examples/pki/README.md

 ### Demo

-On any nodes that have the Root CA certificate installed:
+On any nodes that have the Root CA certificate installed (not router or ix nodes, they might not have dns properly configured):

 In this example, as we only set up https for https://user.internal.
 In your case you can set up https for any domain you want.